paranerd/learning-kubernetes/config-sync/README.md

 1. **Create Fleet**

-    The Cluster must be a Fleet-member as part of the requirements for ConfigSync.
+    The Cluster must be a Fleet-member as part of the requirements for Config Sync.

     ```bash
     gcloud container fleet create